 Project siting will occur primarily on agricultural land that have been previously disturbed for cultivated crops and other agricultural practices.
-Minnesota Biological Survey (MBS) sites, native prairie, and wetland areas will be avoided if possible.
+Minnesota Biological Survey (MBS) sites, native prairie, and wetland areas will be avoided.

 The Project could affect birds due to collision mortality, displacement due to disturbance, habitat fragmentation, and habitat loss.
 Collision mortality rates are anticipated to be low.

 The Project will not directly impact habitat in the project area.
-The Applicant is currently conducting wildlife surveys of the project area to evaluate the potential presence of threatened and endangered species.
 The Applicant has been coordinating with the MNDNR and USFWS.
 The results of the surveys will be used by permitting authorities to determine permit conditions based on the potential for impacts to wildlife.